jamesbelk0/Metabolic_Syndrome_Classification/README.md

 # Metabolic_Syndrome_Classification
-## Location of the Data Set: https://data.world/informatics-edu/metabolic-syndrome-prediction
-## Discovering the item sales per Outlet type and Size
+## Discovering the health trends that lead to a metabolic syndrome

 **James Belk**: